 Located at Schofield Barracks, this cemetery was established shortly after the military installation was created in 1909 and serves as the final resting place for many veterans from World War II to the present.
 The first identifiable burial at this cemetery occurred in 1912 and this served as the initial burial ground for many of those killed in the attack on Pearl Harbor.
-Schofield Barracks is a United States Army Installation located in the Wahiawa District of the American island of O'ahu, Hawaii.
+Schofield Barracks is a United States Army installation located in the Wahiawa District of the American island of O'ahu, Hawaii.
 The post contains a total area of 2.8 square miles and is the largest army post in Hawaii.
-Schofield Barracks was established in 1908 to provide defense of Pearl Harbor and was named for Lieutenant General John.
+Schofield Barracks was established in 1908 to defend Pearl Harbor and was named for Lieutenant General John.
 M Schofield, commanding General of the Army from 1888-1895.
 It is home to the 25th Infantry Division known as the "Tropic Lightning Division."
 The post is home to a museum that is open to civilians; simply present your identification and vehicle registration at the Lyman Gate.

 "Schofield Barracks, HI."
 Schofield Barracks, HI | History.
 Accessed April 12, 2019.

 "Schofield Barracks, HI (Hawaii)."
 U.S. Army Bases - History, Locations, Maps & Photos.
 September 04, 2018.

 Accessed April 12, 2019. http://armybases.org/schofield-barracks-hi-hawaii/.